Rolex Logo

 Meaning and History

-The crown, which later became the most recognizable logo globally, did not appear immediately, but several years after the launch of production.
-Its registration as a trademark took place even later – in 1925.
-Over the years, the emblem has undergone three transformations, but each time the monarch’s attribute took pride in its place.
+The crown, which later became the world’s most recognizable logo, did not appear immediately but rather several years after production began.
+Its registration as a trademark occurred even later, in 1925.
+Over the years, the emblem has undergone three transformations, but each time a royal attribute has proudly taken its place.

 What is Rolex?

-Rolex – is a Swiss company with British roots specializing in the design, creation, and production of high-end wristwatches.
+Rolex is a Swiss company with British roots specializing in the design, creation, and manufacture of elite wristwatches.
 It owns two brands: Rolex and Tudor.
-It was founded in 1905 by businesspeople Hans Wilsdorf and Alfred Davis, so it was initially called Wilsdorf and Davis.
+The company was founded in 1905 by businessmen Hans Wilsdorf and Alfred Davis, initially called Wilsdorf and Davis.
 The current name was adopted in 1919.
-The head office is located in Geneva, Switzerland.
+The company’s headquarters are located in Geneva, Switzerland.

 1905 – 1965

-The debut emblem set the leading style and vector for subsequent variants, so they closely overlap.
-It consists of two key parts: a graphic one with a crown and a text one with several phrases.
-All elements are on a dark sandy rectangle.
+The debut emblem set the leading style and vector for subsequent versions, with close alignment.
+It consists of two key parts: a graphic with a crown and text with several phrases.
+All elements are placed on a dark, sand-colored rectangle.

-It was more of a marketing version because, in addition to the brand name, it contained the phrase “How did the word Rolex originate?”.
-All inscriptions are in capital letters but different fonts.
-Only the word “Rolex” has serifs positioned separately (centered) and outlined with yellow shadows.
+It was more of a marketing version, as, besides the brand name, it contained the phrase, “How did the word Rolex come about?”
+All inscriptions are in capital letters but have different fonts.
+Only the word “Rolex” has serifs that are separately located (in the center) and outlined with yellow shadows.

 1965 – 2002

-During this period, the key emphasis has shifted, so a laconic corporate label appeared instead of a business card logo.
-It features an elongated crown above the company’s name.
-The text looks larger than the graphic sign by the ratio of the proportions of letters and drawn elements.
-In this version, gray with a blue tint and dark beige also appeared.
+During this period, the key accents shifted, so instead of a business card logo, a succinct corporate label appeared.
+It features an elongated crown above the company name.
+The text appears larger than the graphic sign due to the letter proportions and the drawn elements.
+This version also introduced shades of grey with a blue tint and dark beige.

 2002 – today